Volunteering by over 65s is valued at £48bn a year. That’s 2% of UK GDP

 RVG’s study, which coincides with Volunteers’ Week celebrating the contribution that millions of people make across the UK through volunteering, found that 8.6 million retired over-65s engaged in some kind of formal or informal volunteering in 2020/21, which equates to an economic value of £32.7bn.

 RVG also recently commissioned the National Innovation Centre for Ageing (NICA) to provide insight into the levers that impact wellbeing, quality of life and healthy longevity amongst older adults.
 The work highlighted that retired people over 65 are motivated to volunteer for social interaction and to give them a sense of purpose once they leave the working world, recognising the importance of engaging actively in society for the benefit of their physical, mental and emotional wellbeing.
+We actively encourage volunteering across all our communities with our community volunteering program.

 Caring for the nation